arunap/CafeHub/README.md

 - **Port Conflicts**: Ensure that the ports specified in `docker-compose.yml` are not already in use by other services.
 - **Build Issues**: If you encounter build issues, try running `docker-compose build` separately to get more detailed error messages.
+- **Api Not Running**: If you notice that API is not up, you may manually start cafehub-api container in docker desktop.

 ## Contributing